VisaScore: Canada Express Entry

 Our best advice is to improve your CRS score as much as possible to give you the best opportunity to be picked.

 We have been seeing the CRS score alternating between high and low during 2023.
-We can expect the minimum CRS score to drop at some point and then rise again.
+We can expect the minimum CRS score to drop at some point and then rise again in 2024.

 It typically follows that the more Express Entry candidates IRCC invites, the lower CRS cutoff scores will be.